Cannot find an issue from a closed subproject when search scope is Project and its subprojects

 Scope 'subprojects' is the only scope that searches only in the active projects.
 Scopes 'all' and 'my projects' include also closed projects.
 I think we should be consistent with the behaviour between the search scopes.
 At the same time, maybe it is a good idea to have an option in the search page to include only active projects in the search (how we have for the issues).

-#3 Updated by Go MAEDA over 1 year ago
+#3 Updated by Go MAEDA about 2 years ago

 I agree with Marius' opinion.
 Jean-Philippe wrote in #6049#note-9 as follows.
 It is obvious that closed subprojects should be searchable.

 I'm closing this request since 2.1.0 adds the ability to close projects.
 Closed projects are still visible/searchable but read-only.

-#5 Updated by Marius BALTEANU over 1 year ago
+#5 Updated by Marius BALTEANU about 2 years ago

 - File 0001-Include-closed-projects-in-search-for-scope-subproje.patch added